Vishnupriya-1/FuelApp/README.md

 _Available endpoints:_

 1. POST: **_/register_** - to register the user by providing username and password as a request body.
-This will create a new user entry in the database (DB name?).
+This will create a new user entry in the database.

 > http://localhost:8081/register